 \section{Artificial Neural Networks and PDEs}

 The idea of using ANNs and in particular MLPs to represent solutions to PDEs is documented in the seminal work of Lagaris et. al. in Ref. \onlinecite{Lagaris1998} and is based on the universal approximation theorem \cite{Hornik1989} which guarantees that MLPs are universal function approximators.
 Interestingly, this approach was exploited even earlier for the static Grad-Shafranov equation in Ref. \onlinecite{vanMilligen1995} utilizing MLPs with only one hidden layer.
-Over the last few years this area of study has attracted an explosively growing interest due to recent developments involving, e.g., the so-called Physics Informed Neural Networks (PINNs) \cite{Raissi2019}.
-The neural network solutions are still approximate, however, unlike conventional numerical solutions, they are continuous and their output values can be recovered everywhere inside the computational domain, once the weights and the biases of the neural network are determined.
-Due to the rapidly growing interest in using neural networks to approximate solutions to boundary and initial value problems, several software packages have been developed in the last couple of years, for example we are aware of DeepXDE, NeuroDiffEq, PyDEns and Nangs packages \cite{Lu2021,Chen2020,Koryagin2019,Pedro2019}.
-The results of the present study are obtained by an implementation built from scratch so that we could easily adapt the code to the needs of our study.
-More information on these methods can be found, for example, in Refs. \onlinecite{Lagaris1998, Raissi2019, Blechschmidt2021}.
-For reasons of completeness though, before delving into our specific problem, we describe here some of the basic principles for solving differential equations using neural networks.
+The neural network solutions are still approximate, however, unlike conventional numerical solutions, they are continuous and their output values can be recovered everywhere inside the computational domain, once the weights and biases of the neural network are determined.
+Over the last years this subject field has attracted an explosively growing interest owing to recent developments involving, among others, the so-called Physics Informed Neural Networks (PINNs) \cite{Raissi2019}.
+Due to this growing interest in using neural networks to approximate solutions to boundary and initial value problems, several software packages have been developed in the last couple of years, for example we are aware of DeepXDE, NeuroDiffEq, PyDEns and Nangs packages \cite{Lu2021,Chen2020,Koryagin2019,Pedro2019}.
+The results of the present study though, are obtained by an implementation built from scratch so that we could easily adapt the code to the needs of our specific problem.
+Although more information on these methods, e.g. for PINNs, can be found, in a plethora of references, e.g. Refs. \onlinecite{Lagaris1998, Raissi2019, Blechschmidt2021}, for reasons of completeness we describe here some of the basic principles for solving differential equations using neural networks.

 The central idea is to turn the PDE and the accompanying boundary conditions, into an optimization problem where we aim to minimize the residual of the differential equation and the residual of the boundary conditions.
-A boundary value problem, like the fixed-boundary MHD equilibrium with incompressible flows described by Eq. \eqref{ggse} and Dirichlet boundary conditions for $u$, can be written in the form
+A boundary value problem, like the fixed-boundary MHD equilibrium with incompressible flows, described by Eq. \eqref{ggse} and Dirichlet boundary conditions for $u$, can be written in the form